Program Report – September 2018

-During September, home visits were performed in the sectors of Juru, Mwogo and Ntarama and Gahanga.
-During these home visits, water project volunteers supported households with SAM3 filters in maintenance and backwashing.
-They also reminded beneficiaries of SAM3 to share with neighbors who have no filters to have safe drinking water.
-In total, 516 SAM3 filters were visited and checked by water project volunteers and no major issue was reported.
+Also during September, volunteers conducted home visits in the sectors of Juru, Mwogo, Ntarama and Gahanga.
+During these visits, water project volunteers supported households by providing maintenance and backwashing support.
+They also reminded beneficiaries to share with neighbors who do not have filters.
+In total, volunteers visited and checked 516 SAM3 Household filters.
+Volunteers did not find any major issues with the filters.

-Water project volunteers also visited 19 schools and health centers with SAM2 filters for checking their functionality and supporting the users on maintenance.
-The activity was done in the sectors of Gahanga, Juru, Mwogo and Ntarama.
-Water project volunteers were supported by the Project technical assistant for conducting general backwashing and maintenance as well as repairing filters.
-Water Project volunteers also visited 25 Rain Water Harvesting systems in Mwogo, Juru and Ntarama.
+Water project volunteers also visited 19 schools and health centers with SAM2 Community Filters in Gahanga, Juru, Mwogo, and Ntarama.
+Volunteers visited to ensure the filters were functioning well and provided maintenance support.
+In addition, Water Project volunteers visited 25 Rain Water Harvesting systems in Mwogo, Juru and Ntarama.

 Most of the filters were in good working order.
 The exception was the SAM2 Community Filter at the Gashanga Primary and Secondary School in Juru.
 The filter was found to be damaged beyond repair.
 After realizing this, Water Project staff prioritized meetings with school heads for protecting the installed facilities.
 They have encourage providing additional training for teachers and students, in order to avoid future damage to these facilities.